Probe finds some NZ olive oils not 100% local

 Matapiro and Village Press were caught out for advertising their products as being made with only New Zealand olives when they actually contain a blend of local and Australian oil.

-New regulations come into effect for fresh food today in a bid to make it easier for consumers to know where some of their food comes from.
+New regulations come into effect for fresh food this week in a bid to make it easier for consumers to know where some of their food comes from.

 AdvertisementAdvertise with NZME.